Prevention Hierarchy

 Some concrete examples of damage control measures are:

-It is vital to realise that damage control measures are hugely important.
+It is vital to realize that damage control measures are hugely important.

 While everyone hopes they will never need a harm reduction measure, this highlights the very essence of providing them.